mcp-java/jbang-catalog/readme.md

 We deserve the right to remove any server that becomes unavailable or deemed a security threat.

-To contribute simply git clone this repository and add it, i.e.
+To contribute, git clone this repository and add it, i.e.

 ```shell
 git clone https://github.com/mcp-java/jbang-catalog